sofathitesh/doconce/doc/demos/tutorial/tutorial.rst

 documenting computational experiments, but do not (yet) meet the requirements of books and thesis.

 What about migrating a part of a book for blogging?
-What about making an MS Word version or an untagged text for inclusion in email?
+What about making an MS Word version of parts or an untagged text for inclusion in email?
+What about efficiently generating slides in modern HTML5 style?
+Doconce enables all this with just *one source* (the slogan is *document once - include anywhere*).
-What about efficiently generating slides in modern HTML5/CSS3 style?
+Doconce also
-Doconce enables all this with just *one source*.
-Doconce also has extra features for supporting documents with much code and mathematics.
+has many extra features for supporting documents with much code and mathematics, not found in any of the mentioned formats.

 Basic Syntax
 ------------